24 Ways to Improve Your Website's User Experience for SEO

 Google's Core Web Vitals are a series of metrics that measure mostly the initial load.
 A few minor annoyances you experience on the web, like having the entire page shift with a lazy-loaded image pops in, are part of them.

-Achieving Above 90 on PageSpeed
+Achieving Above 90 On Pagespeed

 It isn't a good look when your content jumps around, so Google codifies good behavior and helps you figure out how to fix it.
 Do so for the good of everyone using your page on anything less than a fiber connection next door to your server.